 2. A space dedicated to seizing every opportunity for development

-Employees yearn to know their strengths so they can easily visualize the opportunities to which they can contribute the most.
-The awareness that their skills is becoming obsolete also drives employees to seek out the projects, concrete learning, certifications that make them unique.
+Employees desire to understand their strengths, allowing them to readily identify opportunities where they can make the most significant contributions.
+Additionally, the awareness that their skills are becoming obsolete drives employees to actively seek out projects, concrete learning experiences and certifications that set them apart.

 Managers committed to adopting best practices

-Would you like to get your managers more involved in their employees' careers?
-Neobrain can help: read our article "Involving managers in internal mobility."
+Do you wish to further engage your managers in developing their employees' careers?
+Neobrain can assist you in achieving this goal.
+Explore our article "Involving Managers in Internal Mobility."

 An organization in search of agility